Cruise review: Norwegian Prima's luxury ship

 In our judgement, Norwegian Prima is designed to be the resort holiday you have always wanted.

 We spent four nights trying to unravel just how different Norwegian Prima really is.
-We went hard, would have loved more time (which says something in and of itself), but here is what we found.
+We went hard, and would have loved more time (which says something in and of itself), but here is what we found.

 But if you want more, then there is a full detailed review of almost every inch of the 299m long ship that follows – links below.
 (We did say we went hard…)